-Note: pay attention to the WHERE clause restrictions when specifying a WHERE-clause to the right table of table joins using a LEFT OUTER JOIN.
+Note: Be careful of WHERE clause restrictions when specifying a WHERE-clause to the right table of table joins using a LEFT OUTER JOIN.

-In the Joins tab, click Edit (pencil icon) to display joining options.
+In the Joins tab, click [Edit] ( icon) to display joining options.

 In the depicted example a left outer join on tables KNA1 (left table) and KNVV (right table) on the field KUNNR is performed.
 A WHERE clause on KNA1~LAND1 = ‘DE’ is specified.